Harper Whitley: Storylines

 Harper arrived at Shortland Street shortly after returning from a mysterious past in New York, supposedly to visit best friend Sarah (Amanda Billing).
 However the two were at odds when she took Sarah's job at the hospital and began to date her ex-husband TK Samuels (Benjamin Mitchell).
 It later turned out Harper had fled a high up criminal family in America that she was set to marry into.
 When her fiancé arrived, she briefly considered running away with him but decided to stay in New Zealand.
 Harper soon discovered she was in love with TK despite his reconciliation with Sarah but shocked all when she began to date Nicole (Sally Martin).
 The relationship was short-lived and Harper was devastated when Sarah died leading her to seek comfort with TK again, entering into a temporary relationship.
 However, advances from sensitive doctor Boyd Rolleston (Sam Bunkall) lead to a new more measured romance.
 Strains became apparent in the steadiness of the relationship however and after investing in a motorbike, Harper met rugged new doctor Drew McCaskill (Ben Barrington) and despite being engaged to Boyd, Harper left him after Drew was shot.

-Taking on more responsibility at the hospital through management positions, Harper moved in with Drew.
-Harper continues an unsteady relationship with Drew.
-Ashley, her cousin arrives in Ferndale after her mother dies and Harper becomes her legal guardian.
-She later marries Drew, but Ashley dies after hitting the back of her head on the back of a seat whilst in an argument with a tearaway named Olive.